 - 81. In fact, the tested Hawaiian Gold products contain very little Kona coffee, if any.
 As an indicator, note that authentic Kona has an average of less than forty times (40x) as much manganese as nickel.
 In contrast, tests show that one of the Hawaiian Gold samples has roughly one hundred forty times (140x) as much manganese as nickel.
 This evidence, and similar evidence from many other ratios, leads to the conclusion that there is very little Kona in this bag. - 82.
 Even a consumer understanding the coffee in the package shown in HG-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
-In addition, these consumers would expect that a Kona blend would contain at least enough Kona coffee to enable the consumer to taste the presence of this premium coffee bean.
-Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations.
+Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations. - 83.
+COST PLUS/WORLD MARKET.
+World Market sells both its own private-label coffee products and coffee products offered by third parties, including coffee products falsely identified as

-83. COST PLUS/WORLD MARKET.
-World Market sells both its own private-label coffee products and coffee products offered by third parties, including coffee products falsely identified as Kona coffee.
+Kona coffee.
 World Market falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on the front of the packaging.
 For example, World Market sells its own private-label coffee product labeled "Hawaiian Kona Blend" in packaging intended to mislead the consumer into believing the that the product contains a significant amount of Kona coffee beans, when the product actually contains little to no Kona coffee.
 The deceptive packaging features hibiscus flowers and the prominent placement of geographic terms "Hawaiian" and "Kona" in the center of the package label.
 The deceptive product names and package designs are all intended to trade off the reputation and goodwill of the Kona name.
 They deliberately mislead the consumer into believing that World Market coffee products contain significant amounts of premium Kona coffee beans in order to justify the high price World Market charges for what is actually ordinary commodity coffee.